gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This method is no longer used internally so it does not make sense to keep it in the public API.

+### `groovy` configuration is deprecated

+Since Gradle 1.4, the preferred way to specify the Groovy library is to add it to the `compile` (or `testCompile`) configuration, rather than the `groovy` configuration.
+Therefore, the `groovy` configuration is now deprecated.
+Simply replace `groovy` with `compile` in the `dependencies` block:

+    dependencies {
+        compile "org.codehaus.groovy:groovy-all:2.0.6"
+    }

+In some cases (for example if the Groovy Jar has been renamed), it may also be necessary to explicitly configure the `groovyClasspath` of `GroovyCompile` and `Groovydoc` tasks.

+For additional background information about this change, see the [Groovy chapter](userguide/groovy_plugin.html#N1289B) of the Gradle user guide.

 ## Potential breaking changes

 ### `org.gradle.api.artifacts.ProjectDependency` and `org.gradle.api.plugins.ExtensionContainer` now have an internal protocol